redhat-et/crossplane-quay/README.md

 An issue has been opened on the upstream [provider-aws](https://github.com/crossplane/provider-aws/issues/316).

 In order to delete the dependencies, you will need to empty the S3 Bucket manually via the AWS console.
 You cannot delete a bucket that has objects in it, so Crossplane will not be able to delete that CR or Bucket.
 It does not seem like there is a simple work around for this issue.

+## Future Work

+- Allowing for dynamically created VPCs/IGWs, currently we required that the user passes in a VPC ID and IGW ID.
+- Support for VPC Peering, one potential method may use [Submariner](https://github.com/submariner-io/submariner)